mariecollingeada/ticketmaestro/plan/subgoal-3/readme.md

 ### Learning objectives ✅

 - Retrieve data from an API by calling a relevant API endpoint
-- Fetch and display data from a web API
+- Display data from a web API
 - Identify when and where data is being fetched inside a React component

 ### Key concepts 🔑